 Philosophy and Ethics

 We live in a modern multi-cultural and multi-faith Britain.
-In Philosophy and Ethics students explore their own beliefs and those of the UK and beyond.
+In philosophy and ethics at Sir John Hunt students explore their own beliefs and those of the UK and beyond.
 They investigate, discuss and share ways in which people from different cultural or religious backgrounds are both the same and different.

 We aim to help our students develop respect and sensitivity towards others and we provide them with the opportunity to reflect upon the issues of today for themselves.